Is This Link Safe to Click?

 How can I tell if a link is safe to click?

-The fastest way is to paste the URL into SafeSearchScan's URL Checker — it scans against 90+ security engines in seconds.
+The fastest way is to paste the URL into SafeSearchScan's URL Checker — it scans against multiple threat intelligence databases in seconds.
 Manually, check for HTTPS, make sure the domain matches the brand it claims to be (e.g., "paypa1.com" is NOT PayPal), hover over the link to preview the destination, and be suspicious of any link that creates urgency or offers something too good to be true.

 What happens if I click a malicious link?